Monk’s provided a treehouse renovation to an existing basic platform treehouse.

 Carrying out the client’s vision for a rustic retreat, Monk’s used hickory branches found in the nearby woods as handles and door pulls.
 Inspired by seeing the carpenters craft a handle from a stick, the children stacked the work area with branches of all sizes hoping to have theirs included in the project.

 Monk’s even created some interior furniture pieces by repurposing tree stumps from the property into kid-size tables and seating.
-We resided the entire treehouse with live-edge cedar siding.
+Our carpenters resided the entire treehouse with live-edge cedar siding.
 We also installed and a new cedar roof.

 The homeowner’s goal for this project was to create a space where all the neighborhood kids would want to play.
 Judging from the giggles coming from the newly renovated tree house, we say, “Mission accomplished”.